High heels can be as disastrous for hardwood floors as crampons on mountaineering boots would be- Just sayin’

 Our client was indecisive about the stain color choice.
 But together with Claudia, who knows and sees the bigger picture, they settled on Coffee Brown.
 So with that nailed, we worked on final finish sanding, and water popping (a technique to reveal imperfections in the sanding and floor not able to be seen by the naked eye.)
 The floor was ready, and we could coat.

 Our client was notified they all would have to absolutely stay off the floor, which she assured us they would cooperate.
 However, she requested to walk across the stained floor to get some outfits for work.
 Knowing this we agreed to a certain time so we could greet her and make sure she did not disturb or affect the raw, extremely vulnerable bare hardwood.
 And just like me, Wendy, this gal is a real multi-tasker, in fact, one on steroids (like me.)
 Her mind goes a mile a minute.

 No heels, no wet shoes on my new floor!
-With us both laughing, I did not want a disaster to repeat itself, with another client sneaking in on a raw floor for a change of underwear, and with wet sneaker treads that ruined a floor that took 2 weeks to fix.
+With us both laughing, I did not want a disaster to repeat itself.
+Like years past when another client snuck across a raw floor with wet sneakers for a change of underwear that took 2 weeks to fix (we were determined to keep that from happening again.)
 That was an expensive pair of underwear, which we had to eat.
-Having that experience haunt us, I wanted to make sure nothing happened.
+Having that experience haunt us, no way would that expensive lesson happen again.

 Removing her heels and putting on the socks we giggled and she went to get her outfits.
 Then without skipping a step, and before I could stop her, she walked from the foyer right on to the wet front door mat, down the stairs and across the wet grass.
-And most likely, thinking about all she had to do, and all the places to be, it would be a good bet had I not been there to police the situation, she would have walked back on the raw wood with the wet socks I gave her.
+And most likely, thinking about all she had to do, and all the places to be, had it not been for me she would have walked back on the raw wood with the wet socks I gave her.

 The color went down and looked gorgeous, and the home transformation is starting to become dramatic.